 By toting your own lidded travel mug and water bottle, you can buy hot and cold beverages without adding to the thousands of foam and plastic cups that find their way onto our beaches.
-If you must use disposable plates and utensils consider compostable products.
+Avoid using disposable plates and utensils.